mavryk-network/LIGO/gitlab-pages/docs/reference/test.md

 </SyntaxTitle>
 **Deprecated:** In a future version, `Test` will be replaced by `Test.Next`, and using `Michelson.Contract.from_file` from `Test.Next` is encouraged for a smoother migration.

-Reads a contract from a `.tz` file.
+Reads a contract from a `.mv` file.

 <SyntaxTitle syntax="cameligo">